 Spring may feel like a thousand miles away for the gardener, but there are still some projects we can do to chase away those winter blues.
 Like picking out seeds for your spring garden!
-But what do all those terms you see like “heirloom” and “GMO” mean and where do you buy seeds?
+But what do all those terms you see like “heirloom” and “GMO” mean and where to buy seeds?
 This is what we are tackling today!

 Pin for later!

 This post contains affiliate links.

 Gardening is the preservation of a way of life, keeping alive the gleaming embers of a way left behind by the march of progress.
 Every time you pick up a garden tool and begin working in your vegetable garden you are in a way nodding toward those who have gone before us.
 Relying upon the land to support them and their families throughout the year.

 Gardening also gives you a way not to be reliant on grocery stores, and food supply chains by providing your family with food in your own backyard.
 As we’ve seen the grocery stores may not always have what we need, so buying your own vegetable seeds and planting a garden can ensure that you will have fresh vegetables.
 Need some help starting your first garden?
 We have tons of articles on how to start your garden from scratch.

 Why is gardening important?
 Because it reminds us that we aren’t in control.
 It teaches us to rely on God who spoke creation into being and appreciate the little things.
 Gardening teaches gratitude and thankfulness like nothing else I know.